ez8-co/emock/README.md

 ## Why use mockcpp?

-- Easy to use:
-  - It's designed to be used without extra studies.
+- Easy to use: it's designed to be used without extra studies.
-- No extra dependencies:
-  - Unless STL and std c libraries.
+- No extra dependencies: unless STL and std c libraries.
-- Cross platform:
-  - Support popular OSs, and Linux & Windows tested.
+- Cross platform: support popular OSs, and Linux & Windows tested.

 ## Manual of mockcpp